VHA Office of Emergency Management

 VHA serves as a support organization to the National Disaster Medical System (NDMS).
 The NDMS is a federally coordinated initiative to assist state and local responses to the medical and public health effects of major disasters and emergencies, as well as support to the military medical system in caring for casualties resulting from military conflicts.

-VHA OEM functional areas
+VHA OEM Functional Areas

-• Preparedness VHA OEM’s Preparedness program is comprised of efforts to facilitate VHA’s ability to respond to an emergency and or disaster.
-Preparedness efforts include planning for local and national disaster responses, training and exercising staff to ensure they know what to do when an event occurs, assessing VISN and VAMC programs to ensure that their programs are prepared to respond, and development of overarching VHA emergency management policy.
+- Preparedness VHA OEM’s Preparedness program is comprised of efforts to facilitate VHA’s ability to respond to an emergency and or disaster.
+Preparedness efforts include planning for local and national disaster responses, training and exercising staff to ensure they know what to do when an event occurs, assessing VISN and VAMC programs to ensure that their programs are prepared to respond, and developing overarching VHA emergency management policy.
 We also work with other federal agencies to promote readiness for Veterans, VA staff and the general public.